superchris/stirtrek-2024/index.md

 # The AJAX era: 2005-2015
 - XMLHttpRequest
 - DHTML
+- Apps can display new stuff without a page reload!
 - GMail sets the bar 2004
-- IE stops innovating after it wins
+- Browser innovation stagnates after IE wins
-  - standards, schmandards

 ---

 # Meanwhile in developer land...
 - The user experience got a lot better
 - The developer experiences, not so much..
-- We need to deal with client side code
-- Browsers ain't gonna innovate, so DIY
+- Things on the client are getting complicated!
+- How do we manage the complexity?

 ---

-# Yay!
-Client side MVC to the rescue...
+# The Client side MVC cycle
 1. Let's apply same good ideas that worked server side in JS!
 2. Let's build a JS MVC framework!
 3. Ugghh this one got big and complicated...
-4. Go to 1.
+4. I know, I'll write a *simple* client side MVC framework
+5. Repeat

 ---